Five things to know about Supreme Court’s decision to curtail college affirmative action

 The court eliminated Harvard and UNC’s race-based admission practices

-Chief Justice John Roberts took the lead on the opinion of the court to chastize the race-based admission practices of the two universities.
+Chief Justice John Roberts took the lead on the opinion of the court to chastise the race-based admission practices of the two universities.

 “Both programs lack sufficiently focused and measurable objectives warranting the use of race, unavoidably employ race in a negative manner, involve racial stereotyping, and lack meaningful end points,” Roberts wrote in the majority opinion.